 There has been much debate about vaccinations.
 Are they effective or not?
 Are they worth the risks?
 You can have a conversation with your doctor about the efficacy of specific vaccines.
 The CDC recommends that all adults have a seasonal flu shot.
 This becomes especially important for those with certain health issues as well as elderly people and pregnant women.
 Each year the flu seems to be hardest on young children and the elderly.

-Another important vaccine is the tetanus, diphtheria shot.
-Given every ten years this vaccine prevents whooping cough and the bacterial infection caused by tetanus.
+Another important vaccine is tetanus, diphtheria shot.
+Given every ten years, this vaccine prevents whooping cough and the bacterial infection caused by tetanus.
 Perhaps you’ve heard of lockjaw.
 The tetanus bacterium causes painful muscle spasms which can lead to death.

 Preventative Care in the Doctor’s Office

-Getting your annual physical so you can be screened for heart problems, diabetes and hypertension is vital.
+Getting your annual physical so you can be screened for heart problems, diabetes and hypertension are vital.
 If you are diagnosed with any of these conditions following your doctor’s orders is critical.
 If it so happens that you need to be placed on medication in order to prevent a stroke or heart attack you need to make taking the medicine a priority.

 Adopt a Healthy Lifestyle

 It’s been said time and again that eating right, i.e. eating healthy foods, getting plenty of rest, and proper exercise will keep you in good shape and add years to your life.
 This is probably one of the most important methods of preventive care that can have a major impact on your life.
 Consider the alternative and you end up with obesity and all the attendant health problems.

 These few tips for preventive care can keep you healthier and cause you to be less likely to wind up in an emergency room or waiting to hear if the result of a biopsy is good or bad.
 A little prevention on the front end of your life can add years on the back end.